Last Updated on July 9, 2026 by Daniel Globe

 What Is NetJets Fractional Ownership?

-NetJets fractional ownership lets you buy a share of a specific aircraft, typically starting at 1/16th, which gives you about 50 flight hours a year.
-You enter an ownership model that turns private aviation into a measurable asset, not a burden.
-Your upfront commitment for a 1/16th share usually runs from $500,000 to $850,000, and first-year costs can exceed $1 million once fixed monthly fees and hourly charges are included.
-In return, you gain guaranteed access to more than 800 aircraft, so you can move when you want, where you want, without relying on commercial schedules.
-That’s the core of the fractional benefits: control, consistency, and reach.
-The typical term lasts five years, and you get a buyback option at the end.
-You keep the upside of ownership while NetJets handles the complexity, giving you a cleaner, more liberated way to fly.
+NetJets fractional ownership lets you buy a share of a specific aircraft category, typically starting at 1/16th, which gives you about 50 flight hours a year.
+Your upfront commitment for a 1/16th light-jet share usually runs from $500,000 to $850,000, and first-year costs can exceed $1 million once fixed monthly fees and hourly charges are included.
+In return, you gain access to a fleet of more than 800 aircraft, so you can move without relying on commercial airline schedules.
+The typical term lasts five years, with a guaranteed buyback option at the end, though your share will likely have lost 30% to 50% of its value by then.

 How NetJets Fractional Ownership Works

-When you buy a fractional share, you’re purchasing access to a specific aircraft pool rather than a single tail number, with a minimum entry point typically at 1/16th of a jet, or about 50 flight hours per year.
-You lock in ownership benefits like priority availability, privacy, and predictable access without the burden of full aircraft control.
-NetJets charges an upfront share price, monthly management fees, and hourly usage rates; Year 1 on a light jet can exceed $1 million.
-You also accept a five-year term, with a buyback option but likely depreciation of 30%–50%.
+When you buy a fractional share, you’re purchasing access to a specific aircraft category rather than one tail number, with a minimum entry point of 1/16th of a jet, or about 50 flight hours a year.
+Larger shares scale up proportionally: a 1/8th share gives roughly 100 hours, and a 1/4 share around 200 hours.
+NetJets charges an upfront share price, monthly management fees, and hourly usage rates; year one on a light jet can exceed $1 million once all three are combined.
+You also commit to a roughly five-year term, with a buyback option at the end but likely depreciation of 30% to 50%.

 NetJets Fleet: Jets, Cabin Sizes, and Range